dhan112099/NodeGraph_PMI/README.md

 ## Creating and binding FlowChart

-All Model instances in NodeGrpah could be created only by NodeGraphManager.
+All Model instances in NodeGraph can only be created by NodeGraphManager.

 ```cs
 "NodeGraphSamples/MainWindow.xaml.cs"